 Scuba Diving with a Dry Suit

-Although diving in a dry suit is a little different from diving in a wetsuit, it isn’t difficult.
-You’ll just need to learn what kind of dry suit is best for the diving you do and how buoyancy control techniques differ slightly from those you use while scuba diving in a wetsuit.
-The best place to learn all this is in a PADI Dry Suit Diver course conducted at your local PADI Dive Shop or Resort.
+Although diving in a one is a little different from diving in a wetsuit, it isn’t difficult.
+You’ll just need to learn what kind of suit is best for the diving you do and how buoyancy control techniques differ slightly from those you use while scuba diving in a wetsuit.
+The best place to learn all this is in a PADI Dry Suit Diver course conducted at New dimension Scuba in Malta

-Dry suits let you dive more challenging dive sites, and extend your dive season.
-When you have the right cold water scuba diving attire, you can stand up to the elements and take advantage of the generally better visibility offered by winter months – especially at inland dive sites such as quarries, lakes, sinkholes and caves etc. As a dry suit diver, you’re equipped to scuba dive some of the world’s incredible dive sites in the world’s cooler regions that are best enjoyed in a dry suit even in their warmer months.
+These suits let you dive more challenging dive sites, and extend your dive season.
+When you have the right cold water scuba diving attire, you can stand up to the elements and take advantage of the generally better visibility offered by winter months – especially at inland dive sites such as quarries, lakes, sinkholes and caves etc. As a dry suit diver, you’re equipped to scuba dive some of the world’s incredible dive sites in the world’s cooler regions that are best enjoyed in one of these suits, even in their warmer months.

 What do I need to start?